 Both the New York Sightseeing Day Pass and the New York Pass are valid for over 100 tours and attractions.
 With both you can visit, along with many more, the 9/11 Memorial & Museum, Top of the Rock and Liberty Island.
-With the Day Pass it’s possible to take the Circle Line Landmarks and Liberty Cruises.
-However, the New York Pass includes all Circle Line Cruises, as well as the Best of NYC and Sunset Cruise.
+With the Day Pass, it’s possible to take a Hop-on Hop-off Ferry Tour.
+The New York Pass includes all Circle Line Cruises, as well as the Best of NYC and Sunset Cruise.

 Hop-on Hop-off bus